The Best Car Seats of 2017

-The Chicco KeyFit 30 is our favorite infant seat, and the one we feel is the best choice for most people.
+The Chicco KeyFit 30 is a favorite infant option, and the one we feel is the good choice for many families.
 The Keyfit 30 impressed with the second highest crash test score and a good score for ease of installation using the LATCH method, thanks to a cinch assisted strap that takes the hard work out of getting a seat tight and secure.
-This seat is easy to use and looks nice with a list price at least $100 less than the other top scoring seats in the review, and it is only $40 more than our Best Value winner for infant style seats.
-While it is a great seat, it isn't the best for city dwellers as our tests showed it is harder than most to install without the base and it is relatively heavy to consider carrying it long distances.
-However, the Keyfit 30 is compatible with the largest range of strollers, making it a good option for parents looking to create their own travel system and want the flexibility to choose from a wide variety of strollers.
+This seat is easy to use and looks nice with a list price that is $100 less than many other top scoring seats in the review, and it is only $40 more than our Best Value winner for infant seats.
+While it is a great seat, it isn't the best for city dwellers as our tests indicate it is harder than most to install without the base and it is relatively heavy to lug about town.
+However, the Keyfit 30 is compatible with the largest range of strollers, making it a good choice for parents looking to create a travel system and want a variety of strollers to choose from.
 This seat works with the majority of the strollers including some of our favorites for use with a car seat like the UPPAbaby Cruz, the Chicco Keyfit Caddy, and the Bugaboo Bee3.

 Easy to install using LATCH